 Can You Freeze This?

-My Lebkuchen recipe is very freezer-friendly!
+This lebkuchen recipe is very freezer-friendly!
 Place the cookies in an airtight container, making sure to separate the cookies between layers of wax paper.
-They’ll stay delicious for up to a year!
+They’ll stay delicious for up to 6-8 months!

 Make Ahead Tips

 Christmas cookies are all so make-ahead friendly!
 You can whip up the dough (through Step 6) ahead of time, and freeze the dough in individual balls by plopping onto a cookie sheet, covering, and setting in the freezer until firm.

 Then store in a resealable plastic bag until you need them!
 You can also bake the lebkuchen cookies ahead of time and freeze for later use as well.
 Again, I recommend withholding the glaze until you’re ready to serve.

 - Add more almonds.
 Hankering for more almonds?
 You can easily add finely chopped almonds to the dough.
 If you want other almond cookie options, check out my almond crescent cookies (and old family recipe), or my Vanillekipferl that are also loaded with almonds and a splash of vanilla!

 - Make it sweeter.
 I think these cookies are perfect as they are, but if you like a super sweet cookie you can add an extra 1/4 cup of brown sugar.
 I also have easy to make cinnamon sugar cookies that is wonderful for the holidays that you might want to try.
 Of course, my Christmas sugar cookies are perfectly sweet, frosted, and sprinkled with festive colored sugar so they might be just what you’re looking for.

 - Add chocolate.
 What CAN’T you add chocolate too?
 These cookies would be wonderful with a chocolate glaze instead of the one listed.
 You can use the recipe from chocolate Christmas cookies or a chocolate drizzle like my buttery chocolate shortbread cookies.